 A Closer Look

-From dispatching responders and communicating with field personnel, to updating traffic signs and rerouting traffic, to streaming real time information and video to mobile devices, the MBTA’s PSIM software is able to manage the situation.
+From dispatching responders and communicating with field personnel to updating traffic signs and rerouting traffic to streaming real-time information and video to mobile devices, the MBTA’s PSIM software can manage the situation.

 BCM’s programming interaction with the MBTA’s highly complex PSIM software has: